ShovelHand/template-nodejs-project/README.md

 	- then on your machine navigate to template-node-project/template-node-project (yes, it's a bit redundant).
 2. Install Packages, Run WebPack
 	1. Install node modules the usual way, with ```npm install packages```
-	2. run WebPack with the commange ```npm run build```.
+	2. run WebPack with the command ```npm run build```.
 This step is required to transpile the TypeScript modules into JavaScript
 3. Start the server
 	- By running ```npm start```
 	- In your browser, go to localhost:3000